Sort & Filter in Excel

 Data, Sort & Filter

-We can insert a Filter by positioning ourself in any cell that is a part of a table and use the Filter button in order to insert a filter:
+We can insert a filter by positioning ourselves in any cell that is a part of a table and using the Filter button:

 insert Filter

-This is how a table with inserted filter looks like:
+This is what a table with an inserted filter looks like:

 Filter, headers and data

-Marked with red, headers have drop down arrows which can be used to filter the data.
+Marked with red, headers have drop-down arrows that can be used to filter the data.

-Marked with orange is the data – note that the filter extends only to the end of the row 15, no further.
+Marked with orange is the data; note that the filter extends only to the end of row 15, no further.

 This is what our worksheet will look like if we, for example, filter only green team members: